anand7061/SMS-Spam-Classifier/README.md

 Input:

 pgsql
-Copy code

    Congratulations!
 You have won a $1000 Walmart gift card.
 Click here to claim.
 Output:

-nginx
-Copy code
-**SPAM 🚨**
+   SPAM 🚨

 Input:

-rust
-Copy code
    Hey, are we still meeting for lunch today?
 Output:

-nginx
-Copy code
-**HAM ✅**
+   HAM ✅
 ## 🛠️ Tech Stack
 Python 3.8+